radicle-dev/radicle-alpha/README.md

 stack build
 ```

-(You'll need libpq-dev/postgresql to build the server.)
+(You'll need libpq-dev/postgresql to build the server.
+See [GettingStarted](https://radicle.readthedocs.io/en/latest/guide/GettingStarted.html) for more info.

 ## How to run tests